the-zomg/Synthetic-Population-MCMC/README.md

 # Synthetic-Population-MCMC

-Effects of Different Population Synthesis Models in the Epidemiological SEIR Agent-Based Model

 This repository contains the code, data, and models used for the research article titled **"Effects of Different Population Synthesis Models in the Epidemiological SEIR (Susceptible-Exposed-Infected-Released) Agent-Based Model."**

 ## Overview